alessandrasomma28/madsf/README.md

 ## How-to-run instructions

+### Generating results

+1. Open project (`cd/path/to/this/project`), create a virtual environment with Python >=3.10 (`python3.10 -m venv .venv`) and activate it (`source .venv/bin/activate`).
+2. If needed, change paths indicated in `constants/sumoenv_constants.py`.
+3. Install requirements from *requirements.txt* file (`pip install -r requirements.txt`).
+4. Run python notebooks `.ipynb` in `experiments/` folder to generate the results of the experiments regarding fidelity, efficiency and extensibility.
+The results will be saved in the `experiments/` folder.

+### Running simulations

 1. Install [*SUMO*](https://sumo.dlr.de/docs/Downloads.php) and set [*SUMO_HOME*](https://sumo.dlr.de/docs/Basics/Basic_Computer_Skills.html#sumo_home) environment variable.
 For MacOS users, prefer installation via **Homebrew**.
 To run the simulation with the GUI, install *SUMO* following the instructions [here](https://github.com/DLR-TS/homebrew-sumo), then run [*XQuartz*](https://www.xquartz.org/) in background (MacOS users).
 2. Open project (`cd/path/to/this/project`), create a virtual environment with Python >=3.10 (`python3.10 -m venv .venv`) and activate it (`source .venv/bin/activate`).